KikeVen/python911/_posts/2019-9-23-string_tutorial-09.md

 ## Creating a string

-String are created by wrapping characters in single, double or triple quotes
+String are created by wrapping characters in single, double or triple quotes.

 > Notice, the quotes must be the same at the start and end of the string.